stephen-rice/stephen-rice.github.io/_books/AHandfulOfSouls.md

 amazon: "https://books2read.com/u/bxQWve?store=amazon&format=EBOOK"
 entry: 1
 ---

+Lark has been kidnapped by a spirit worker who can raise the dead.
+His sisters try to rescue him, pursued by a giant with a bleeding grin and guided by a liar.

 ## Genre
 Dark but hopeful fantasy fiction, with a broad cast of strange characters.
 Humour, violence and whisky.
 Old gods and cults.
 Mystery and suspense.

-## Plot
-A boy has been kidnapped by a spirit worker who can raise the dead.
-His sisters try to rescue him, pursued by a giant with a bleeding grin and guided by a liar.

 ## Audience
 Everyone old enough to deal with swearing, drug use and messy violence.

 ## Credits
 This book was edited by Hannah from [Black Cat Editorial Services](https://blackcatedit.com/) and the cover art was designed by Dale from [ebook launch](https://ebooklaunch.com/).

 I'm pleased to say that *A Handful of Souls* was selected as a semi-finalist in SPFBO 7 - many thanks to Bookborn for her great review.

 <br />